Issues relating to iOS: Location data retention issues

+Apple further claimed the purpose of the data was to assist the iPhone in rapidly and accurately calculating location.
+While they did concede that the device was storing the data too long, Apple also blamed the length of time the data was stored on a bug present in the release of iOS 4 that would be fixed soon.
+Apple attributed the outrage to a misunderstanding of the technology used in their devices.
+The bug was fixed in the release of iOS 4.3.3 on May 4, 2011 by reducing the cache to only 7 days worth of data, ceasing iTunes backups for location data, and lastly by deleting the entire cache whenever a user turned off "location services" in their settings.

 iOS 5

 Battery drain bugs

 Apple confirmed that several battery life bugs were negatively affecting battery life in iOS 5.
 Apple attempted to fix these bugs with iOS 5.0.1 and 5.1 but the problem still remained.
 All of these bugs were fixed in iOS 5.1.1.

 Wi-Fi

 The launch of the iOS 5 update on October 12, 2011 (including iOS 5.0.1 released on November 10, 2011), led many users to report a major bug causing the device to lose Wi-Fi access.
 This problem was supposedly fixed with the release of iOS 5.1.1.

 SIM card

 Some users of the iPhone 4S and iPad (Wi-Fi + Cellular) reported issues with the SIM card in iOS 5.0, and even though Apple attempted to fix these issues in version 5.0.1 build 9A406 (for iPhone 4S only), they still remained.

 Echo bugs

 Some users of the iPhone 4 and iPhone 4S reported issues with having echo problems during phone call in the initial release of iOS 5, which caused echoes to appear randomly during phone calls made through earbuds.
 The other party in the call was generally unable to hear the conversation due to this problem.
 Apple released version 5.1.1 in an attempt to fix the problem.